zeroc-ice/ice-demos/csharp/IceGrid/icebox/README.md

 We suggest using the IceGridGUI tool with this demo.
 Follow these steps to log into the IceGrid registry and view the application you deployed above:

-  - Launch the application.
-Windows users can use the IceGridGUI icon from the Start menu, macOS users can use the IceGridGUI icon from the Finder Applications folder, and users with a Linux installation can use the `icegridgui` script to start the
-    program:
-    ```
-    icegridgui
-    ```
+  - Launch the IceGridGUI application.

   - Select `Login...` from the `File menu`.

   - In the `Saved Connections` dialog, click `New Connection` to open